This is a continuation of testing of the following macro lenses :

 Now lets see how the resolution compares in each raw channel.

 The red channel is usually the weakest for resolution in lenses with moderate or considerable LoCA, so looking at this channel shows the Coastal at its best.
 Even so, it is in fourth place at f/4, and fifth at f/5.6.
 It is the winner at f/8 and f/11.
 The differences at f/11 are striking, since all the others are bunched tightly together.
-I had assumed that the f/11 results were diffraction limited.
-Looks like that wasn’t the case.
+[Edit: I later found out that my copy of the Coastal 60/4 was about a stop faster than the indicated f-stop when stopped down.)]

 The other two channels;